skylark-platform/reference-apps/apps/streamtv/README.md

 A [Skylark X][skylark] reference application built using Next.js and Tailwind CSS.

+## Viewing GraphQL Queries

+All the GraphQL Queries that StreamTV makes to Skylark can be found in the [graphql/queries][queries-dir] directory.

 ## Running

 1. Create a `.env.local` and populate it using the instructions in the [Environment Variables document][environment-variables].